aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/kafka-connect-debezium-tls-pg.md

 ### For CloudSQL PostgreSQL databases

-If you're integrating with a CloudSQL database, perform these additional steps:
+If you're integrating with a CloudSQL database, perform these additional steps only if they are not already configured:

 - **IP whitelisting**: Whitelist Aiven's IP addresses to allow connections from Apache Kafka Connect to reach your CloudSQL database.